 They steal them.

-At least, that's my #1 guess.
-The distillery has told me they keep their Van Winkle capsules "under lock and key," but I question the strength of that "lock."
+At least, that's the #1 guess.
+The distillery has stated they keep their Van Winkle capsules "under lock and key," but we can wonder about the strength of that "lock."
 The first reason is because Sazerac/BT doesn't use "Pappy foils" exclusively for their Pappy lineup.
 They are also used on non-Pappy Van Winkle products.
-Buffalo Trace takes the same foil capsules -- for what is literally THE most collectible bourbon brand in existence -- and also uses them to seal $29 bottles of off-brand, mystery-source bourbon.
+Buffalo Trace takes the same foil capsules -- for what is literally the most collectible bourbon brand in existence -- and also uses them to seal $29 bottles of off-brand, mystery-source bourbon.

 An enterprising criminal might find that holds some interesting opportunities.

 Foil capsules come in boxes of thousands, aligned in stacks called "sticks" since that's what they look like.
 A couple employees could smuggle out a huge supply.
 Or perhaps a "lost" shipment gets intercepted... or there's an arrangement with someone who knows/bribes the right person at the capsules manufacturer.
 Regardless, fakers have been getting and using these foils for many years.

 In fact, during a 2019 interview, a BT employee who had worked in the bottling hall told me, “There’s a lot of theft that goes on there.
 I moved (departments) to get away from every single one of the people that are doing it.
 And that includes a supervisor.”
 Now, this guy was also involved in faking too -- so that could mean that his credibility is suspect -- or it could mean the exact opposite.
 We'll talk about him in a bit, but I'm inclined to believe his description here.